Apple iPhone 5 review

 A simple good & bad points list for you all

-Amazing light weight, but also very rigid.
-Screen is eye searingly bright,
+light weight, but also very rigid.
+Screen is eye searingly bright, colourful,

-edged 4, 4S & 5.
+4, 4S & 5.
 Phone designers, take a look at the shape a hand forms when holding

 All in all, superb stuff